Package insert / prescribing information

 How is Naloxone Supplied

-Naloxone Hydrochloride Injection, USP is supplied in the following:
+Naloxone Hydrochloride Injection, USP is available in the following package:

 Protect from light.